tbidne/shrun/README.md

 All well and good, but this approach has several deficiencies:

-1. You do not receive any information about how long your commands have been running.
-If any of the commands are long-lived, how do you know when it's been "too long" and you should cancel them?
-You can look at a clock or use a stopwatch, but that requires remembering every time you run the command, which is certainly unsatisfying.
+1. There is no information about how long the commands have been running.
+If any of the commands are long-lived, how would we know when it has been "too long" and the commands should be cancelled?
+One could use a wall clock or a stopwatch, but that is imprecise and requires remembering every time the commands are run, which is certainly unsatisfying.

 1. These commands are all run synchronously even though there may be no relation between them.
-For example, if you have three commands that each take 5 minutes, the combination will take 15 minutes.
+For example, three commands that each take 5 minutes will combine to take 15 minutes.
 This is usually unnecessary.

 1. Related to above, if any command fails then subsequent ones will not be run.
-This can be frustrating, as you may kick off a run and leave, only to return and find out that later, longer-running commands never ran because of some trivial error in the beginning.
+This can be frustrating, especially when a quicker command in the beginning prevents a longer one at the end from even starting.

+1. If the alias is tweaked to run all regardless (`cmd1; cmd2; cmd3 ...`), then it can be difficult to determine which, if any, failed.
+Additionally, understanding logs is much harder.

 1. It does not scale.
-Imagine you have variations of `cmd3` you want to run under different circumstances.
-You could create multiple aliases:
+Imagine we have variations of `cmd3` we want to run under different circumstances.
+We could create multiple aliases:

         alias run_commands_cmd3a="cmd1 && cmd2 && cmd3a"